GrissomErick/Bamazon/README.md

 **Project Description** - Bamazon is Amazon-like storefront terminal console application that can take orders from a customer, display the order total, display depleted stock and resupply the inventory using a separate management terminal console application.

-**Bonus** - Used the [Cli-table](https://www.npmjs.com/package/cli-table) npm package to format the terminal console table outputs
+**Bonus** - Used the [cli-table](https://www.npmjs.com/package/cli-table) npm package to format the terminal console table outputs

-## Getting Started
+## Initial Environment Setup
-To use the app you must accomplish the following steps below:
+To use all three versions of the Bamazon application you must accomplish the following initial steps below:

 **Step 1 - Clone my repo using the command line below.**
 ```